CodeMeme/CodeMemeDaemonBundle/README.md

     ));

 ### appKernel.php ###
-Add The Jobqueue bundle to your kernel bootstrap sequence
+Add The CodeMemeDaemonBundle to your kernel bootstrap sequence

     public function registerBundles()
     {